What does the EU GDPR mean for your app?7 min read - Insights

 For app owners, both consumer and enterprise, it’s key that you have complete visibility and real-time control over app usage and activity in a centralised way.
 Putting protection of users data at the forefront of your business.

-Still Unsure about GDPR for apps?
+Developing an app and still unsure about GDPR for apps?